servirtium/README/starting-a-new-impl-step-8.md

 # Step 8.
-Redaction, Mask, Delete, and Mutate operations
+Mutation operations (Redaction, Mask, Delete)

 Sometimes things have to be changed in request headers and/or request body that is saved as markdown in a recording Similarly things may have to be changed in response headers and/or response body.